adopted-ember-addons/ember-data-factory-guy/README.md

 ##### handleUpdate

-  - Use chainable methods to build response:
+  - Use chainable methods to help build response:
+    - andFail
-    - andFail - request should fail, use options argument to pass status and response text
+      - request should fail, use options argument to pass status and response text
+    - andSucceed
-    - andSucceed - update should succeed, this is the default behavior, use this after a ```andFail``` call
+      - update should succeed, this is the default behavior
+      - can even use this after an ```andFail``` call to simulate failure with invalid properties and then success after valid ones.
   - handleUpdate(model)
+    - single argument ( the model instance that will be updated )
   - handleUpdate(modelType, id)
-  - Use hash of options to build response:
-    - status - HTTP status code, defaults to 200.
-    - response - what the server has responded, only used on failure cases, default is empty on failure and model json on succees.
-    - succeed - indicates if the resquest should succeed, defaults to true.
+    - two arguments: modelType ( like 'profile' ) , and the profile id that will updated
   - need to wrap tests using handleUpdate with: Ember.run.function() { 'your test' })

 *success case is the default*